zephyrproject-rtos/zephyr/doc/reference/kernel/scheduling/index.rst

 to be the current thread.
 When multiple ready threads of the same priority exist, the scheduler chooses the one that has been waiting longest.

+A thread's relative priority is primarily determined by its static priority.
+However, when both earliest-deadline-first scheduling is enabled (:kconfig:`CONFIG_SCHED_DEADLINE`) and a choice of threads have equal static priority, then the thread with the earlier deadline is considered to have the higher priority.
+Thus, when earliest-deadline-first scheduling is enabled, two threads are only considered to have the same priority when both their static priorities and deadlines are equal.
+The routine :c:func:`k_thread_deadline_set` is used to set a thread's deadline.

 .. note::
     Execution of ISRs takes precedence over thread execution, so the execution of the current thread may be replaced by an ISR